wizzdi/flexicore-boot-integration-demo/README.md

     - then at PSQL command line, execute

     - ```bash
       create database pet;
+      #will generate an error if the database 'pet' exists
       create user pet with password 'pet';
+      #will generate an error if the user 'pet' exists
       GRANT ALL PRIVILEGES ON database pet to pet;
       ```